emmaC11/F1-monza-token-system/README.md

 * Menu option '2' must be selected to open the 'add user' dialog.
 * The new user will be prompted to enter their first name, last name, seat number & will have the option to sign up to an overdraft facility.
 * A new users balance by default is 20 tokens.
-* If a user signs up to the overdraft facility, there default balance will be 10 tokens as there is an additional charge to avail of the overdraft facility.
+* If a user signs up to the overdraft facility, the default balance will be 10 tokens as there is an additional charge to avail of the overdraft facility.
-* If user inputs are valid, the new user is added to the system.
+* If user inputs are valid, the new user is added to the F1 Monza Token system.

 > User Story: As a first time user, I want to create an account.